 What are the Types of Internal Links?

-There are two major types of internal links that we use are: navigational and contextual.
+There are two major types of internal links that we use: navigational and contextual.
 Let’s have a glance at both of them.

 Navigational Internal Links